A Simple Phenomenological Model for Grain Clustering in Turbulence: Discussion

 \subsection{Summary}

-We propose an analytic theoretical model for the clustering of aerodynamic grains in turbulent media (with or without external shear and gravity).
+We propose a simple, analytic, phenomenological model for the clustering of aerodynamic grains in turbulent media (with or without external shear and gravity).
 We show that this leads to unique, definite predictions for quantities such as the grain density distribution, density fluctuation power spectrum, maximum grain densities, and correlation functions, as a function of grain stopping/friction time, grain-to-gas volume density ratio, and properties of the turbulence.
 Our predictions are specifically appropriate for inertial-range turbulence, with large Reynolds numbers and Stokes numbers ($\tstop$ large compared to the eddy turnover time at the viscous scale), the regime of most astrophysical relevance.
 Within this range, we compare these predictions to numerical simulations and laboratory experiments, with a wide range in stopping times and turbulence properties, and show that they agree well.

-The model fundamentally assumes that grain density fluctuations are dominated by coherent turbulent eddies, presumably in the form of simple vortices.
+The model assumes that grain density fluctuations are dominated by coherent turbulent eddies, presumably in the form of simple vortices.
 Such eddies act to accelerate grains and preferentially disperse them away from the eddy center (concentrating grains in the interstices between eddies).
 Qualitatively, such behavior has been observed in a wide range of simulations and experiments (see \S~\ref{sec:intro}).
 Quantitatively, our model first adopts a simple calculation of the effects of a vortex with a given eddy turnover time (and lifetime of the same duration) acting on an initially homogeneous, isotropic Lagrangian grain population.
-We then attach this calculation to a simple but well-studied geometric (multi-fractal) model for the statistics of eddy structures on different scales.
+We then attach this calculation to a simple assumption for eddy structures on different scales: namely that eddies on different scales are self-similar, statistically independent, and reproduce a Kolmogorov-type scaling.